STAT 210-84 Statistics for Business I (MW 6:15-9:30, CLC 207)

 at a server in France, on equal sums

 HOMSIGMAA (the History of Mathematics

-Special Interest Group of the MAA): I am currently Chair of the SIGMAA.
+Special Interest Group of the MAA): I am currently Chair of HOMSIGMAA.

-as the Section Archivist.)
-The Section is preparing for its Centennial
+of the Section and am also the Section Archivist.)
+The Section is preparing

 I helped to run a (very successful) MAA Ohio Section Summer Short Course